Adnn/notes_graphics/docs/rtr.md

 triangle traversal: find which pixels or samples are inside a triangle, and generate fragments with interpolated properties.\
 A _fragment_ is the piece of a triangle partially or fully overlapping a pixel (p49)

-##Pixel processing
+### Pixel processing p22

-Fragment shading
+#### Fragment shading
-Merging (ROP): **raster operations** or **blend operations**. merge fragment shading output color(s) with data already present in the color buffer, handles depth buffer (z-buffer), stencil buffer.
-The **framebuffer** consists of all enabled buffers.
+Merging (ROP): _raster operations_ or _blend operations_. merge fragment shading output color(s) with data already present in the color buffer, handles depth buffer (z-buffer), stencil buffer.
+The _framebuffer_ consists of all enabled buffers.

-Ch3 The Graphics Processing Unit
+## Chapter 3 - The Graphics Processing Unit p29

-Details of why a GPU is very efficient for graphics rendering, with details of the data-parallel architecture:
+Give details of why a GPU is very efficient for graphics rendering, with details of the data-parallel architecture:
-**warps** (nvidia) or **wavefronts** (amd) grouping predefined numbers of **threads** of with the same shader program.
-Resident warps are said to be **in flight**, defining **occupancy**.
-Branching might lead to **thread divergence**.
+* _warps_ (nvidia) or _wavefronts_ (amd) grouping predefined numbers of _threads_ of with the same shader program.
+Resident warps are said to be _in flight_, defining _occupancy_.
+  Branching might lead to _thread divergence_.

-Programmable shader stage has 2 types on input: **uniform** and **varying**.
+Programmable shader stage has 2 types on input: _uniform_ and _varying_.

-Flow control is divided between **static flow control** based on uniforms (no thread divergence) and **dynamic flow control**, which depends on varyings.
+_Flow control_ is divided between _static flow control_ based on uniforms (no thread divergence) and _dynamic flow control_, which depends on varyings.

 A detailed history of programmable shading and graphics API p37.

-Geometry shader can be used to efficiently generate cascaded shadow maps
+Geometry shader can be used to efficiently generate cascaded shadow maps.

-Stream output can be used to skin a model and then reuse transformed vertices
+Stream output can be used to skin a model and then reuse transformed vertices.

-#Pixel Shader
+### The Pixel Shader p49

-Multiple Render Targets (MRT) allow pixel shaders to generates distinct values and saved them to distinct buffers (called Render Target).
-E.g color, depth, object ids, world space distance, normals
+_Multiple Render Targets_ (MRT) allow pixel shaders to generates distinct values and saved them to distinct buffers (called Render Target).
+E.g. color, depth, object ids, world space distance, normals

-In the context of fragment shaders, a **quad** is a group of 2x2 adjacent pixels, processed together to give access to gradients / derivatives (e.g. texture mipmap level selection)
-Gradients cannot be accessed in parts affected by dynamic flow control p51.
-(I do not understand why)
+In the context of fragment shaders, a _quad_ is a group of 2x2 adjacent pixels, processed together to give access to gradients/derivatives (e.g. texture mipmap level selection) Gradients cannot be accessed in parts affected by dynamic flow control p51.
+(I suppose because eeach thread in a quad has to compute its part for sharing with neighbors?)

-Render Target can only be written at the pixel's location.
-Dedicated buffer type allow write access to any location.
-Unordered Access View UAV (DX) / Shader Storabe Buffer Object SSBO (OGL).
+A Render Target can only be written **at the pixel's location**.\
+Dedicated buffer type allow write access to any location. _Unordered Access View_ (UAV) in DX / _Shader Storabe Buffer Object_ (SSBO) in OpenGL.\
-Data race are mitigated via dedicated _atomic units_, but they might lead to stalls.
+Data races are mitigated via dedicated _atomic units_, but they might lead to stalls.

-## Merging stage
+### Merging stage p53
-Output merger (DX) / Per-sample operations (OGL)
+Output merger (DX) / Per-sample operations (OpenGL)

-## Compute shader
+### Compute shader p54

 A form of GPU computing, in that it is a shader not locked  into a location of the graphics pipeline.
-Compute shaders give explicit access to a thread ID.
-They are executed by _thread group_, all threads  in the group guaranteed tonrun concurrently, and share a small amount of memory.
+Compute shaders give explicit access to a `thread ID`.
+They are executed by _thread group_, all threads  in the group guaranteed to run concurrently, and share a small amount of memory.

+## Chapter 4 - Transforms p57

+* _Linear transforms_ preserve vector addition and scalar multiplication: scale, rotation
+* _Affine transforms_ allow translation, they preserve parallelism of lines, but not necessarily length or angles.

+For orthogonal matrices, the inverse is their transpose.

+How to compute a look-at matrix p67

+TODO: Note taken up-to 4.2.2 (excluded) in linear_algebra.md, to be completed.

+### Morphing p90

+Evolution _Morph Targets_ (_Blend Shapes_) p90

+### Projections p92

+Pointers to increase depth precision p100

+## Chapter 5 - Shading basics p103

+A _Shading model_ describes how the surface color varies based on factors such as orientation, view direction, lighting.

+Some models in this chapter:
+* Lambertian
+* Gooch

+The different types of light essentially describes how light vector(s) $\mathbf{l}$ and light color $c_\text{light}$ vary over the scene.

+Lights:
+* Directional light
+* Punctual light
+  * Point light (Omni light)
+  * Spot light

+The different computations in shading have a _frequency of evaluation_ :
+* Uniform frequency:
+  * Per installation / configuration (can even be baked in the shader)
+  * Valid for a few frames
+  * Per frame
+  * Per object
+  * Per draw call
+* Computed by on of the shader stages / Varying:
+  * Per pre-tesselation vertex: in Vertex shader (_Gouraud shading_)
+  * Per surface patch: Hull shader
+  * Per post-tessaltion vertex: Domain shader
+  * Per primitive: Geometry shader
+  * Per fragment: Fragment shader (_Phong shading_)

+**Warnings**: p119 Interpolation of unit vectors might have non-unit result. (-> re-normalize after interpolation)\
+Interpolation of differing length vector skew towards the longest.
+This is a problem with normals (-> normalize before interpolation), but is required for correct interpolation of directions (e.g. light)

+p120: which coordinate system to choose for fragment shader computations:
+* World space (minimize the work for transforming e.g. lights)
+* View space (easy view vector, potentially better precision)
+* Model space (uncommon)

+_rendering framework_, undefined, p122.
+I think it corresponds to our library code.

+"Clamping to $[0, 1]$ is quick (often free) on GPUs" p124

+#### Material Systems p125

+The _material system_ seems to handle the variety of materials, shading models, shaders.

+A _material_ is an artist-facing encapsulation of the visual appearance of a surface.

+Shader<->Material is not a 1-to-1 correspondance.
+* A single material might use distinct shaders depending on the circonstances.
+* A shader might be shared by several materials.
+A usual situation is material parameterization: a _material template_ plus paramater values produce a _material instance_.

+"One of the most important task of a material system is dividing various shader functions into separate elements and controlling how these are combined." p126 i.e. producing shader variants.\
+This has to be handled at the source code level.
+The larger the number of variants, the more crucial are modularity and composability.

+"Typically only part of the shader is accessible to visual graph authoring." p128

+#### Screen-Based Antialiasing p137

+Detailed overview of a lot of screen-based AA techniques (supersampling, temporal, morohological(image-based))

+"Antialiasing (such as MSAA or SSAA) is resolved by default with a box filter" p142 (and it seems to mean taking the average color).
+TODO: I do not understand why, since it seems box would just pick nearest...

+### Transparency, Alpha, Compositing p148

+Transparency:
+* _alpha tocoverage_ ?
+* _stochastic transparency_ ?
+* _alpha blending_
+  "alpha simulates how much the material covers the pixel" p151 (MSAA samples might already handle the fragment geometric coverage of the pixel).

+_Blend modes_: usual is **over** when rendering transparent objects back to front, and there is also **under** (apparently only when rendering front to back?)

+_order independent transparency_ (OIT):
+* Depth peeling
+* A-buffer
+* Multi-layer alpha blending
+* Weighted sum and Weighted average

+_Pre-multiplied alphas_ (or _associated alphas_) are making the **over** operator more efficient, and make it possible to use **over** and **additive** blending within the same blend state.

+### Display encoding p160

+Displays have a (standardised) _electrical-optical transfer function_ (EOTF) (or _display transfer function_): it defines the relationship between the electric level of the signal and emitted radiance level (I assume the electric level is linear with the digital value in the color buffer).

+Since our computations are done in linear (radiance) space, we need to apply the inverse of the EOTF to the final value written in the color buffer.
+This way, the display will cancel it with the forward EOTF, and the expected radiance is displayed.
+(This process of nullifying the display's non-linear response curve is called _gamma correction_, or _gamma encoding_, or _gamma compression_, since the EOTF is about $y = x^{\gamma}$)

+"Luckily", human radiance sensitivity is close to the EOTF inverse. (**Note**: this human sensitivity is not what gamma correction corrects.)\
+Thanks to that, the encoding is roughly _perceptually uniform_ :\
+we perceive about the same difference between two encoded levels everywhere in encoded space, even though the absolute radiance difference is much smaller for smaller encoded values
+(in other words, the EOTF mitigates banding).

+Encoding is also called _gamma compression_.
+It is a form of compression that preserves the perceptual effect over the limited precision of the color buffer better than if there was no encoding (banding would be more servere for small radiance values)\
+Put another way, There is linear value used for physical computations, and display-encoded values (e.g. displayable image formats).
+We need to move data to(**encode**) or from(**decode**) the display-encoded form to either display it, or read images values for computations.

+_sRGB_ defines the EOTF for consummer monitor displays.
+It is closely approximated by $\gamma = 2.2$.

+**Note**: a display does transform a sRGB non-linearly encoded image to linear radiance values.
+So the forward EOTF should be applied to linearize an image format that is sRGB encoded.

 ## Chapter 6 - Texturing p169